 - Sulfur Trioxide: Chemical formula is SO3

-- Should not be present more than 2%.
+- It should not be present for more than 2%.

-- Excess Sulfur Trioxide causes cement to unsound.
+- Excess Sulfur Trioxide causes the cement to unsound.

-- Should not be present more than 1%.
+- It should not be present more than 1%.

 - Excess Alkaline matter causes efflorescence.

 Summary of the article:

 - What are the ingredients of the cement?

 - What are the functions of different cement ingredients?